christo-sw/Simple_API_Assessment/README.md

 The database is seeded automatically if it is empty.
 The database container persists the database's data, so it is availabe after a restart or even after deleting and recreating the database container.

-NOTE: I did not use Visual Studio's container orchestration as a method of running both the API and the database.
+**Note:** I did not use Visual Studio's container orchestration as a method of running both the API and the database.
 I tried doing so, but it did not work off the bat.
 Unfortunately, I did not have time to go back and get it working.

 ### API